 Nutritionally speaking, there are a lot of important reasons to fuel up in the morning.
 Research has noted that breakfast eaters have a jump-start on: maintaining a healthy weight, meeting daily nutritional requirements, and performing better physically and mentally all day.
 However, the issue is always what to eat, how long will it take to prepare, and how fast can it be eaten!

-Fast breakfast ideas that are easy and nutritious
+Fast breakfast ideas: easy and nutritious

-Smoothies are a versatile and fast breakfast idea
+Smoothies are a versatile and fast breakfast

 For my creamy berry smoothie, blend 1.5 cups of blueberries (may start off as frozen and let thaw while in shower), ½ cup 1% milk fat cottage cheese, and ½ cup orange juice in a blender until thoroughly mixed.
 Yes, add the cottage cheese or cultured cottage cheese.
 It makes the smoothie thick and gives a very slight “cheese cake” twist to the smoothie along with some major high quality protein.